nusr/excel/README.md

 ## Supbase

-Collaborative editing requires supabase to be configured.
+Collaborative editing uses [Supabase](https://supabase.com/) as backend.
 You need to configure `VITE_SUPABASE_URL` and `VITE_SUPABASE_ANON_KEY`.
+With Row Level Security (RLS) disabled, anonymous users will be able to read/write data in the table.

 ```sql
 CREATE TABLE IF NOT EXISTS history (